 The total workload of the course is about 95 hours.
-You can find out how long it took others by peeking at the old statistics.
+You can find out how long it took others by peeking at the statistics.

 A system for detecting plagiarism is used to check exercises submitted to GitHub.
 If multiple students hand in the same code, the situation is handled according to the policy on plagiarism of the University of Helsinki.

 Course size is 5 ECTS credits.
-Pass/Fail grading, simply complete all exercises.
+Pass/Fail.

 The material includes Quizzes that look like this: